golfomania/Plugin_Thunderbird_FilterBySender/README.md

 **Note**: This extension is pending review for listing on addons.mozilla.org (AMO).
 Until then, please use the manual installation method.

-## Why "SameAdress"?
+## Repository Name

-The repository name keeps the original spelling as a unique identifier.
-The extension itself uses correct spelling throughout.
+The repository keeps the name "Plugin_Thunderbird_SameAdress" for historical reasons, while the extension is published as "Filter by sender".